benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 The registered Individual will be associated with the given mother and father, and persisted.

 This registration will cause several side-effects:
- - a Relationship will created or updated, between the registered Individual and the head of the household.
+ - A Relationship will be created or updated, between the registered Individual and the head of the household.
 The Relationship will have the given type and the given uuid, if it was provided.
 The Relationship start type will be `individualRegistration` and the start date will be the given date-time of the registration.
- - a Membership will created or updated, for the registered Individual in the household SocialGroup.
+ - A Membership will be created or updated, for the registered Individual in the household SocialGroup.
 The Membership will have the given uuid, if it was provided.
 The Membership start type will be `individualRegistration` and the start date will be the given date-time of the registration.
- - a Residency will created or updated, for the registered Individual at the household Location.
+ - A Residency will be created or updated, for the registered Individual at the household Location.
 The Residency will have the given uuid, if it was provided.
 The Residency start type will be `individualRegistration` and the start date will be the given date-time of the registration.

 ## Pregnancy Result
 A FieldWorker is recording demographic updates, and records a birth or other result related to the end of a pregnancy, or is updating an existing PregnancyResult.